On the quantum improved Schwarzschild black hole

 As Weinberg \cite{Weinberg-1st,Weinberg-2nd} suggested it may be possible to consider gravity as an asymptotically safe theory at high energies.
-In other words, the dimensionful gravity coupling, $G$, may run on the trajectory to a \textit{non--Gaussian} fixed point which is located on a finite dimensional surface on the Planck mass energy scale and stays safe from divergences.
+In other words, the dimensionless gravity coupling may run on the trajectory to a \textit{non--Gaussian} fixed point which is located on a finite dimensional surface on the Planck mass energy scale and stays safe from divergences.
 This assumption in addition to considering a finite number of essential couplings (those which cannot be eliminated by field redefinition), lead to a predictive renormalizable quantum gravity theory, which attracts many attentions \cite{Attentions}.

 Various methods in probing the existence of non--Gaussian fixed points are invented (see references in \cite{Weinberg inflation}).
-The truncated renormalization group (RG) is one of those which is suggested by Reuter in 1998 \cite{Reuter-1st}.
-The exact renormalization group equation (ERGE) describes the scale dependence of average effective action, i.e. gravity flow.
-We can use some admissible fundamental action with running couplings as an initial condition for this functional differential equation.
-This leads to effective couplings which interpolate between macro and microphysics on the specified trajectory \cite{Wetterich}.
-Such effective couplings can affect many solutions of general relativity, including cosmology \cite{Weinberg inflation, Moti-Shojai} and black holes \cite{Reuter Becker, Falls}.
+Using the functional renormalization group, Reuter defined the gravitaional flow which its scale dependence is determined by the exact renormalization group equation (ERGE) \cite{Reuter-1st}.
+Hence the running gravitational coupling which has a fixed point on its trajectory to UV regime is derived \cite{Souma}.